Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 The following are some ways Dalmatian owners can help prevent the formation of uric acid stones.

-- Allowing your Dalmatian to urinate frequently is helpful as frequent urination helps flush out any potential sediments before they have the time to accumulate and transform into a stone.
+- Allow your Dalmatian to urinate frequently is helpful as frequent urination helps flush out any potential sediments before they have the time to accumulate and transform into a stone.
 Your Dalmatian should urinate at least every four to five hours.

-- Drinking lots of fresh water is helpful as this helps dilute uric acid.
+- Your dog can drink lots of fresh water, which is helpful as it helps dilute uric acid.
 Feeding dry food with water on it is also helpful.
 The British Dalmatian Club recommends giving distilled water to dogs with a confirmed diagnosis of urinary stones.

-- Offering diets with lower protein is helpful because lower protein equates to lower purine.
+- Offer diets with lower protein because lower protein equates to lower purine.
 Veterinarians can suggest appropriate diets and there are also some prescription diets purposely made with Dalmatians in mind.
 Canned foods are often suggested as they allow increased water consumption.
 A common diet prescribed is the anti-urate diet, Hill's u/d.

-- Avoiding food rich in purine such as anchovies, kidney, beef, game meats, gravies, herring, beef or calf liver, mackerel, and sardines.
+- Avoid food rich in purine such as anchovies, kidney, beef, game meats, gravies, herring, beef or calf liver, mackerel, and sardines.

-- In some cases, vets may prescribe long-term therapy using the drug allopurinol.
+- Vets may prescribe long-term therapy using the drug allopurinol, in some cases.
 However, too high doses or prolonged use may lead to the formation of xanthine stones.

 - Since uric acid stones are more likely to form in acidic urine, the urine can be made more neutral to alkaline by adding potassium citrate to the dog's diet.
 While sodium bicarbonate was once suggested, it has been found to possibly worsen symptoms.
 Always consult with your vet before adding any supplements to a dog's diet.

-- Monitoring the Dalmatian's urine pH can be done with special dipsticks.
+- Monitor the Dalmatian's urine pH with special dipsticks.
 Ask your pharmacy about super litmus paper to test urine for abnormal acidity or alkalinity.
 The goal is for the urine to be at pH 7.0.
 Urates tend to form in acidic urine (pH below 7.0).

 - Routine urinalysis may be suggested so to monitor the dog's urine.
 The best urine is collected first thing in the morning prior to feeding.